 We were fortunate, in that we were able to rent ideal premises at the Methodist Church, and that there were many and varied talents in the village which could be tapped.
 Group leaders willingly gave their time and expertise, with the result that our membership quickly grew.

 For our monthly meetings, we have outgrown the Methodist Church Hall, and so these are now held in the Village Hall.

 We also became affiliated to the Third Age Trust, a country-

-Most of the groups meet in one of the halls at the Methodist Church, and a subscription of £1 per session is requested from all members and visitors attending.
+Most of the groups meet in one of the rooms at the Methodist Church or in the village hall or sports centre, and a subscription of £1.50 per session is requested from all members and visitors attending.

-We have now entered our 15th year as the Great Glen branch of the U3A.
-Over these years we have slowly grown so that now we have well over 300 members who between them regularly attend over twenty different interest groups.
+Over these years we have slowly grown so that now we have over 350 members from Great Glen and surrounding towns and villages who between them regularly attend around thirty different interest groups.

 The groups’ activities are decided by the members themselves.
 Through the U3A it is possible to become deeply involved in Open University courses, develop skills, perfect a hobby or just enjoy the company of like minded companions.
 Whether one wants to enjoy music because it sounds nice, or wants to delve into the life of the composer is decided by group members.

 Apart from the regular interest groups, there is a meeting every month (2nd Tuesday starting at 10 am with coffee) in the village hall.
 At these meetings we have a variety of speakers.
 The subjects covered are too varied to list, but are always very popular and well attended.